Water volleyball

 Water volleyball (also called pool and acqua volleyball) is a competitive middle-court oriented water game.
 It can be played between two teams, each team consisting of 1 to 4 players, depending on the area of water in which the game is being played.

 History

 Water volleyball has emerged from recreational pool activities, sports, aquatic clubs, water parks, through the practice of unification of the beach and water tournaments.
 In the 1990s, Disney water parks had pool volleyball entertainment.
 DLRG- Ortsgruppe Havixbeck, has organized first water volley tournament in 1985, creating by-so water volleyball club.
 US has on its own developed powerful swimming pool play, creating volley standards.
 Water Volleyball is played throughout US Universities, such as: University of San Diego, California, Iowa State University, Iowa, University of South Florida, St. Petersburg, Lenoir-Rhyne University, N. C., Lindsey Wilson College.

 Aqua-volei

-The sport is known differently as aqua-volei (Brazil), voleibol acuático (Spain), Wasser-Volleyball (Germany), acqua pallavolo (Italy), vodní volejbal (Czech), splash/ pool/water volley (United States).
+The sport is known differently as Biribol (Brazil), voleibol acuático (Spain), Wasser-Volleyball (Germany), acqua pallavolo (Italy), vodní volejbal (Czech), splash/ pool/water volley (United States).